Current Season & Tickets

 Mobility Accommodations

-The Woodmar Auditorium has four wheelchair-accessible seats with accompanying companion seats in the front row.
-A wheelchair-accessible entrance is on the side South of the Edward Holman Science Center, closest to the Hoover Academic building.
+The Wood-Mar Auditorium has four wheelchair-accessible seats with accompanying companion seats in the front row.
+A wheelchair-accessible entrance is on the side south of the Edwards-Holman Science Center, closest to the Hoover Academic Building.
 An elevator is available near the side entrance.
 There are accessible parking spaces on the back side of the building.

 Open Captions